Gun Safety for Kids

 Guns Are Not Toys

-In video games and cartoons, characters shoot other people and no one dies.
-However, in real life, guns can permanent injury or kill someone.
-If you want to teach your child how to use a gun properly, you have that right, but clarify that guns are not toys.
+In video games and cartoons, characters shoot other people and no one dies, but in real life guns can cause permanent injury or death.

-Under no circumstances should you or your child play or joke around with a real gun.
-It only takes one incident with a bullet in the chamber for your kids to kill themselves or someone else.
+Under no circumstances should you or your child play or joke around with a real gun; it only takes one loaded chamber to cause a fatal accident.

 Violence is Not Okay

-Kids do get bullied, argue with friends and struggle with interpersonal challenges.
-Violence and guns should never be used to solve problems.
+Children may face bullying, arguments with friends, or other interpersonal conflicts, but violence and guns should never be used to solve problems.

 Keep Guns Locked Up